FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 This allows for the creation of a dedicated project for each cluster, which can be used to isolate the different versions of the operator.

 This solution is not sufficient, since it removes the ability to dynamically scale the cluster, and the maintenance overhead is increased.

+=== How can vCluster help?

+Since the @crd[s] can be scoped to cluster-wide or namespace-scoped, we cannot always use namespaces to isolate the different versions of the operator.
+However, vCluster considers the @crd[s] high-level components, as we have seen in @vcluster-arch and does not sync them to the host cluster.
+Since the @crd[s] are not synced to the host cluster, they do not appear in the host cluster, only in the virtual control plane.
+This leads to the conclusion, that the @crd[s] are isolated to the virtual cluster.